 The Ledger Awards are a fully independent initiative.
 It is non-profit.
 It has no affiliations or links with organisations, businesses or other parties outside of sponsorship.

 Tim McEwen‘s best known comics work is Greener Pastures, co-created in 1990 with Michael Michalandos.
-Tim’s the co-founder and art director of Supanova Pop Culture Expo, a film storyboard and concept artist, illustrator, educator, designer and dad.
+Tim’s the co-founder of Supanova Pop Culture Expo, a film storyboard and concept artist, illustrator, educator, designer and dad.
+Tim has returned to the Committee in October 2018 after a break of several years.

 Gary Chaloner‘s many comics projects include Will Eisner’s John Law, Flash Damingo & The Jackaroo, The Undertaker Morton Stone, Planet of the Apes: Urchak’s Folly, Red Kelso and The Olympians.
 Gary was the co-host of The Comic Spot podcast, launched the website AustralianComicsJournal.com and is currently working on the super hero series Cyclone Force.